Navaneeth-Mahesh/Local-AI-Agent/docs/Phase 1/22-Building-The-User-Repo.md

 ---

-## Why `select()`?
+# Understanding the Imports

+### `select`

+Used to build SQL queries using SQLAlchemy's modern API.

+---

+### `Session`

+Represents an active database session.

+All database operations are executed through the session.

+---

+### `User`

+Our SQLAlchemy model representing the `users` table.

+---

+# Why Use `select()` Instead of `query()`?

-Older tutorials use:
+Many tutorials still use:

 ```python
 db.query(User)
 ```

-This is the legacy style.
+This is the older SQLAlchemy API.

-SQLAlchemy 2.0 recommends:
+SQLAlchemy 2.0 recommends using:

 ```python
 select(User)
 ```

-We'll use the modern API throughout this project.
+Throughout this project, we'll consistently use the modern SQLAlchemy 2.0 style.

 ---

-# Repository Class
+# Creating the Repository Class

 ```python
 class UserRepository: